reallyrehan/flask-fileexplorer/README.md

     pip install Flask

-Now, open terminal/command prompt in the flask-fileexplorer directory and run the fileexplorer.py file by using the following command,
+Now, open terminal/command prompt in the flask-fileexplorer directory and run the setup.y file by using the following command,

-    python fileexplorer.py
+    python setup.py

 This should start the Flask Server in your terminal window.
 You can access it by going to,
 - **localhost:5000** (on your server's browser)